Proton Saga: Third generation (BT3; 2016-2025)

 The third generation Saga is positioned as Proton's entry-level sedan, below the larger B-segment Persona.
 Safety standards have been improved with the introduction of electronic stability control (ESC) and a 20% stronger body structure.
 ASEAN NCAP has awarded a 4-star safety rating for the new Saga.

 On 6 August 2019, an updated Proton Saga was launched at the Malaysia International Trade and Exhibition Centre in Kuala Lumpur.
 It's considered as minor change internally but as a facelift to the general public.
 The car now includes design cues from the Proton X70, Proton Iriz and the Proton Persona which includes the new "infinite weave," a pattern inspired by batik and Malaysian wood carvings.
 The naturally aspirated DOHC VVT engine is no longer paired to a CVT made by Punch Powertrain, but a four-speed torque converter automatic gearbox sourced from Hyundai.
 The Executive variant was dropped with the range consisting of Standard MT, Standard AT and Premium AT.
 The 2019 Saga also saw the air conditioning vents moved down to allow space for 'floating' head units which included a head unit that runs a modified version of Android for the Premium variant.
 The Saga now starts at a lowered price of RM32,800 for the manual transmission variant and up to RM39,800 which is almost RM2,000 lower than the pre-facelift version.

 On 9 July 2020, the Saga Anniversary Edition was launched to celebrate Proton's 35th year in the automotive industry.
 It featured optional skirts around the car, darkened alloy wheels and yellow accents in and out.

 On 18 February 2021, the Saga R3 Limited Edition was launched alongside the Iriz R3 Limited Edition, Persona Black Edition and Exora Black Edition.
-It is only limited to 2,000 units.
+It is limited to only 2,000 units.
 The looks are almost the same with the Anniversary edition with the exception of some R3 body stickers and windshield stickers.

 On 12 May 2022, Proton launched yet another revision of the updated Proton Saga.
 This time, it gains a new variant called the Premium S and that gets new kit like a keyless entry and start system, automatic folding mirrors, a black and red theme inside and leatherette-wrapped steering and seats.
 The latter in a semi leatherette and fabric upholstery combo.

+On 26 September 2025, production of third-generation Proton Saga ended at Shah Alam plant, with the last unit rolling off from the production line on the same day.